Inspection, in higher demand than ever

 Share of ChatGPT Search local results pointing to business websites (vs mentions or directories).

-That is what Payotte builds for you: one verified inspector per sector — yours — in structured data designed to be cited by AI, which already cites directories in 15% of local searches.
-You finally diversify your source of jobs, beyond an agent's goodwill.
-No commission, no bidding: your spot is earned on your results.
+Payotte publishes one verified inspector per sector, in structured data designed to be cited by AI — which already cites directories in 15% of local searches.
+No commission, no bidding: the spot is earned on your results, never bought.

 Frequently asked questions